TechieSamosa/LunaXplore/README.md

 - **"Imaging and Analysis of Lunar Polar Regions: Challenges and Techniques"**
 - **"Enhancement of Low-Light Satellite Images using Deep Convolutional Neural Networks"**

-## 🏅 **Contributors**

-- **Team LunaVision**

 ## 🔒 **License**

 All rights reserved.
-Redistribution, modification, or use of this code and methodology for commercial purposes is prohibited without explicit permission from the authors.
-Unauthorized usage of the project code or its components is strictly prohibited to preserve the project's integrity and purpose.
+Redistribution, modification, or use of this code for any commercial, competitive, hackathon, personal, or academic project purposes is strictly prohibited without the express written permission of the authors.
+Unauthorized use, reproduction, or distribution of this code or any project components is forbidden to protect the project’s integrity and intended purpose.

 ---

-Let’s illuminate the mysteries of the Moon’s shadowed regions! 🌙✨
+Together, let’s unlock the mysteries of the Moon’s hidden regions! 🌙✨